 The primary decisions involved with choosing methods for sampling plant tissues for biogeochemistry were related to the design rather than to sample acquisition or laboratory techniques.
 Methods of collection for these types of plant tissues are straightforward (i.e., cut the sample and bag it), and the chosen laboratory techniques are general practice within the community.
-One decision of note related to the design was whether the sample unit is a georeferenced individual, or the plot.
-As part of the sampling designs for phenology and plant structure (see TOS Science Design for Plant Phenology (AD[13]) and TOS Science Design for Plant Biomass, Productivity, and Leaf Area Index (AD[09])), NEON will tag and georeference some individuals within the site for long-term sampling.
-Providing chemical data at the scale of the individual may be useful to some data users, but imposes a fixed design from the initial years of the Observatory (i.e., individuals are tagged and chosen for sampling in year one), and does not allow for sampling species that may become a dominant part of the community over the course of 30 years.
+One decision of note related to the foliar sampling design was whether the sample unit is a georeferenced individual, or the plot.
+As part of the sampling designs for Phenology and Vegetation Structure (see TOS Science Design for Plant Phenology (AD[13]) and TOS Science Design for Plant Biomass, Productivity, and Leaf Area Index (AD[09])), NEON will tag some individuals within the site for long-term sampling.
+Providing chemical data at the scale of the individual, with repeat sampling of tagged, canopy-dominant trees and shrubs over time, will be useful in detecting temporal changes in foliar properties while also enabling site-level links with NEON's airborne remote sensing data, given the latter's high spatial resolution ( $\sim 1 \text{ m}^2$ pixel size).
+However, this imposes a fixed design from the initial years of the Observatory (i.e., individuals are chosen for sampling in year one) and does not allow for sampling species that may become a dominant part of the community over the course of 30 years.
 In the case of the latter, incorporating new individuals, if appropriate, will allow for continued evaluation of the most representative species and individuals for canopy foliar chemistry sampling over the lifetime of the Observatory, and will more closely match the airborne data collection if the plant community changes over time.
-In all cases, tagged and new individuals sampled for chemistry will be georeferenced; tagged individuals will also have linked long-term phenological and structural measurements.
-Using this approach of incorporating georeferenced tagged and new individuals for sampling, users will be able to analyze NEON data at the scale of the individual, the plot, and the site.